appdotnet/api-spec/content/reference/meta/annotations.md

 ## Limits

 - Each object (User, Post, Channel, Message, File) is allowed at most 8192 bytes worth of annotations (in total, when serialized as JSON).
+This value can be retrieved from the [Configuration endpoint](/reference/resources/config/).
 - Post and Message annotations are immutable and can only be added at creation time.
 - A Post or Message can have multiple annotations of the same "type".
 - User and Channel annotations are mutable and can be updated at any time.